 For even greater protection, place your hands on your belly when you feel a sneeze or coughing fit approaching.
 This manual support provides physical feedback that you have relaxed the belly for an expansive diaphragmatic breath, and then as you sneeze or cough your hands can offer external support in addition to engaging your deep core muscles in an upward squeeze toward the spine.

 It’s much easier to correctly engage your deep core and avoid a sudden leak of urine while sneezing or coughing when your bladder is not full.
 So especially if you have a head cold or it’s the middle of allergy season, empty your bladder completely and often to minimize the risk of a “whoops!” moment.

 If it seems you can’t shake a bad cold, or those pesky allergies are worse than ever, you don’t need to suffer endlessly!
 Reach out to your doctor.
 He or she may be able to recommend some remedies, like acupuncture, that are safe for pregnancy and breastfeeding.

 While leaking urine, abdominal separation and back pain are common, they are not normal.
 You do not need to live with dysfunction or accept it as “life, now that I’m a mom.”
-You absolutely can restore your body and health through simple, accessible exercises (like our EM Body Reclaim Program) and embrace an improved quality of life.
+You absolutely can restore your body and health through simple, accessible exercises (like our EM Body Reclaim stage) and embrace an improved quality of life.
 So, say goodbye to postpartum urinary incontinence and hello to the new you!